ryan-hill/course-in-a-box/modules/getting started/_posts/2001-01-01-rstudio-projects.md

 ## Goals and Motivation

----

 [R](https://www.r-project.org/) is a language for statistical computing as well as a general purpose programming language.
 Increasingly, it has become one of the primary languages used in data science and for data analysis across many of the natural sciences.

 We have a limited amount time in this workshop.
 As such, the goals of this training are to expose you to spatial data fundamentals in R and to develop an appreciation of what's possible with this software.
 We also want to provide resources that you can use for follow-up learning on your own.

-We will use this first lesson to show you how to setup an RStudio project with an RMarkdown file that we'll use for the rest of the worshop.
+We will use this first lesson to show you how to setup an RStudio project with an RMarkdown file that we'll use for the rest of the workshop.
 Specifically, you should be able to answer these questions at the end of this session:

 * Why would I use RStudio and RStudio projects?
 * How can I setup an RStudio project?